kylebittinger/qiimer/README.md

 Dependencies
 ------------
-This package relies on the following packages which may not be present in a vanilla analysis environment:
+This package relies on the following files which may not be present in a vanilla analysis environment: texi2dvi -- ptmr8t.tfm -- inconsolata.sty
-    texi2dvi
-    Font T1/ptm/m/n/10=ptmr8t - texlive-fonts-recommended
-    inconsolata.sty - texlive-fonts-extra

 On Debian systems:

     apt-get install texinfo texlive-fonts-recommended texlive-fonts-extra

 Installation